saran02-Git/Staticfiles-CICD/README.md

 Infrastructure provisioned using Terraform
-Kubernetes deployment automated through Jenkins Application successfully deployed on Amazon EKS Monitoring implemented using Grafana
-Application accessible through LoadBalancer
+Kubernetes deployment automated through Jenkins Application successfully deployed on Amazon EKS Monitoring implemented using Grafana & Prometheus Application accessible through LoadBalancer

 Conclusion:
-This project reflects hands-on experience in building and deploying a production-style CI/CD pipeline using Jenkins, Docker, Terraform, AWS, and Kubernetes.
-It highlights practical implementation of automation, infrastructure provisioning, containerization, orchestration, monitoring, and troubleshooting in a real-world DevOps workflow.
 This project reflects hands-on experience in building and deploying a production-style CI/CD pipeline using Jenkins, Docker, Terraform, AWS, and Kubernetes.
 It highlights practical implementation of automation, infrastructure provisioning, containerization, orchestration, monitoring, and troubleshooting in a real-world DevOps workflow.